crazycapivara/imapy/README.md

 # imapy
-Python imap package on top of imaplib with the intention to keep things simple but flexible.
+Imapy is a python imap package on top of imaplib with the intention to keep things simple but flexible.
-Therefor, searching and fetching messages, dealing with mailboxes etc. and parsing messages got a simplified API but by default messages are only parsed in a minimal way.
+Therefor, searching, fetching parsing messages and dealing got a simplified API but by default messages are only parsed in a minimal way.
 They are returned as (simple) `email.message.Message` objects created by the python standard email module in the form of a `generator`.
 ```Python
 >>> uids, msgs = mbox["INBOX"](UNSEEN)
 >>> len(uids)